 - how to identify and use a crosswalk and

 To assist classroom educators, we have created a First Grade Pre-Visit Teacher Resource Guide that includes an overview of the “School Bus, Motor Vehicle and Pedestrian Safety” program.

 The first grade classroom has a maximum capacity of 45 children.
 Programs are taught twice each day at 9:30 a.m. and again at 12:00 p.m.

 Currently, those elementary students attending public, private or home schools in Frisco or Frisco I.S.D. have priority when scheduling programs.

 Other schools or districts who would like to visit Frisco Fire Safety will be accommodated as scheduling permits.
-We will work with your group to arrange scheduling for your grade level or campus.
+We will work with your group to try to arrange scheduling for your grade level or campus.